 why, if your child wants to attend college, you need to do everything that you can to ensure that they are

-you can help your child to do well at school and have a better chance of college application success.
-Just make
+can help your child to do well at school and have a better chance of college application success.
+Just make sure

 Applying for college is a scary prospect, and the chances are that your child will